What Is Aviation Safety Software?

 If you are a safety manager, then you should communicate these requirements and the amount of effort required, to the Accountable Executive.
 SMS Documentation is only one element, albeit perhaps one that takes the most amount of effort.
 How does the accountable executive wish to monitor the performance of the SMS?

-Safety promotion activities also require constant attention can consume considerable time from safety managers.
+Safety promotion activities also require constant attention and can consume considerable time from safety managers.
 Without proper communication tools, safety promotion activities will seldom be realized.
 Aviation SMS database software multiplies the efficiency and capabilities of the safety department by at least a multiple of two.

 #4 Centralized Storage of Aviation Safety Data